Richard A. Berthelsen

 Metro Atlantic Athletic Conference

 Richard J. Ensor was named the third Commissioner of the Metro Atlantic Athletic Conference in August 1988.
-In the 26 years since his appointment, Ensor has provided leadership to the conference in a period of transition and growth in intercollegiate athletics and the MAAC.
+In the 29 years since his appointment, Ensor has provided leadership to the conference in a period of transition and growth in intercollegiate athletics and the MAAC.
 During his tenure the MAAC has secured a stable membership base, expanded the number of championships conducted and developed an extensive marketing program cemented with broadcast agreements with ESPN, a web paged hosted by NeuLion and partner championship venues such as the Times Union Center(Albany, NY), Naismith Memorial Basketball Hall of Fame and Disney Sports Attractions.
 During a time of tumultuous realignment within NCAA Division I conferences the MAAC remains a homogenous association of private institutions of similar size and funding, which are committed to student-athlete excellence both on the playing fields and in the classroom.
 Ensor is a past member of the NCAA Division I Women's Basketball Committee and past president of the Collegiate Commissioners Association (CCA).
 He serves on the boards of the Sports Lawyers Association, WBCA, Philadelphia Sports Congress, NCAA MBOLLC and NACDA's IAAA ADs.
-In 2012 he began a four-year term on the NCAA DI Council and serve on the Women’s Basketball Oversight and Advancement Committee.
+In 2017 he will begin a term on the NCAA DI Council and serve on the Women’s Basketball Oversight and Advancement Committee.

 Under Ensor's direction, the MAAC has focused efforts to showcase its member institutions in its annual men's and women's basketball tournament.
-Since 1990 with the support of the MAAC Council of Presidents and the league's athletic administrators and coaches the MAAC has held its premier event in state of the art playing facilities such as the Times Union Center in Albany, NY, the Frist Niagara Center in Buffalo, NY, the Sun National Bank Center (Trenton, NJ) and the Webster Bank Arena in Bridgeport, CT.
-The 2015 championships will be hosted at the Times Union Center in Albany, NY as the MAAC begins a three year hosting agreement with the TUC.
+Since 1990 with the support of the MAAC Council of Presidents and the league's athletic administrators and coaches the MAAC has held its premier event in state of the art playing facilities such as the Times Union Center in Albany, NY, the Key Bank Center in Buffalo, NY, the Sun National Bank Center (Trenton, NJ) and the Webster Bank Arena in Bridgeport, CT.
+The 2018 championships will be hosted at the Times Union Center in Albany, NY.

 Ensor has also been instrumental in the expansion of MAAC sports offerings.
 In 1992 the MAAC added women's soccer, in 1996 men's lacrosse, and in 1997 women's lacrosse, men's and women's indoor track and rowing.
 In 1998, the MAAC added outdoor track and field and women's golf, and in 2002-03 it added women's water polo.
 The league currently sponsors 25 sports and is awarded automatic or play-in bids to 14 NCAA championships [baseball, softball, tennis (m&w), men's golf, basketball (m&w), outdoor track (m&w), lacrosse (m&w), rowing (w), soccer (m&w) water polo (w), field hockey (w) and volleyball (w)].
 Additionally, MAAC men's and women's cross country have access to the NCAA championship through a regional qualifier race.
 Over half the MAAC sponsored sports now have direct access to NCAA Championships for the first time in the history of the conference.
 (Up from 13 sports and two automatic bids in 1988.)